 Questions?
 Check our FAQ section, you might find the answer there.
 And if you don’t, email us to info@turtletourrome.com

-Reduced price for groups of three participants or more.
-With 4 to 5 people, we may run the tour on one or two golf carts.
-6 to 8 people, the tour will run on two golf carts.
-9 to 10 people, we may run the tour on two or three golf carts.
+With 6 to 8 people, the tour will run on two golf carts.
+With 9 to 10 people, we may run the tour on two or three golf carts.

 All our golf carts are equipped with rain cover.